angcarcione/Geneious-Walk-Through/README.md

 # 3rd: how to view documents and sequences.
 - To view your documents **select a folder**, this will show all the documents in that folder as well as descriptions for each of the files.
 In the viewer window at the bottom, you will be able to see the visualization of that file.
 It can be a protein, a nucleotide sequence, a circular sequence, alignments, and many more.
 - you can **expand** or pop out the document viewer by clicking the 3 buttons in the top right of the viewer window. you can add more panels by pressing split.
 - there are tabs in the viewer window "sequence view" with the sequence in visualized format, "annotations" showing notes and features added such as exons and promoters.
 These may already be present if you downloaded your sequence from NCBI.
 However, if you are working on an unknown sequence, you will have to annotate it yourself.
-The "linage" tab will tell you where your data comes from, and "info" will tell you access time, modification, description, and soon.
+The "lineage" tab will tell you where your data comes from, and "info" will tell you access time, modification, description, and soon.
 - to **zoom** into a sequence you can use the magnifying glass, or you can zoom in with your mouse. this will bring you up until you see the nucleotides in the sequence. you can also highlight to zoom.
 - in the "general" area on the very right you can change things such as nucleotide color, translation, and restriction sites, as well as the complement to the sequence.
 - there is also a graphs tab that can allow you to see GC content